Code of Organization and Procedure

 University of Washington

-In order to exercise the powers granted under the University Handbook, Volume II, Section 23-43, the faculty of the College of Arts and Sciences establishes herewith, under the University Handbook, Volume II, Section 23-45A, its organization and rules of procedure.
+In order to exercise the powers granted under the Faculty Code and Governance, Section 23-43, the faculty of the College of Arts and Sciences establishes herewith, under the Faculty Code and Governance, Section 23-45A, its organization and rules of procedure.

 ARTICLE I Voting Membership

 Members of the College faculty who are voting members of the University faculty shall be voting members of the College faculty.

 The presiding officer of the College faculty shall be the Dean of the College or, in his absence, a member of his staff to whom this responsibility has been delegated.
 A recording secretary shall be designated by the presiding officer.